srvance/QualityCode14/README.md

 ** Curl applies this option to the *next* URI.
 You need to put it before every URI if there are multiples you want handled this way
 ** Curl happily overwrites files if the file exists, including if there are multiple files with the same name in a single invocation
 ** Curl complains if there is no explicit file name as in the default index for a site
-* Supports -d to supply POST data
-* Supports -T to upload files via PUT with '-' support
-* Supports -u with specification of user and password or just user with password prompt
-* Supports -X?
-* Supports long options?